claireloconnell/claireloconnell.github.io/_posts/2022-07-29-networklayout.md

   - notes
   - resources
 ---
 If you have been playing around with network aesthetics, you have probably spend some time trying to figure out **what layout works best to represent your data**.
-After all, network's can be a great way to represent many complex relationships in a meaningful and digestable way.
+After all, networks can be a great way to represent many complex relationships in a meaningful and digestable way.
 So, this step should not be underestimated!
 Thankfully, igraph has several [layouts](https://r-graph-gallery.com/247-network-chart-layouts.html) you can use.

 These layouts might not be _exactly_ what you're looking for.
 No worries, you can create a customizable network layout!
 I'm going to walk you through how I created a custom layout! **Fair warning:** it is a bit cumbersome and not the most efficient code (alternatively, I would suggest using a forloop), but it works!
 Please proof and fully test all codes for your own use.